Everything You Need To Know About Kegels!

 Having strong pelvic floor muscles offers several benefits:

-Support for pelvic organs: A strong pelvic floor provides essential support for pelvic organs such as the bladder, uterus, and rectum, reducing the risk of pelvic organ prolapse.
+A strong pelvic floor provides essential support to pelvic organs such as the bladder, uterus, and rectum, significantly reducing the risk of pelvic organ prolapse!

 How To Do Kegels